Geraldine Bonner

-Geraldine Bonner (pen name, Hard Pan; 1870–1930) was an American author.
+Geraldine Bonner (pen name, Hard Pan; 1870–1930) was an American writer.

 Biography

 Geraldine Bonner was born on Staten Island, New York.
 Her father, John Bonner, was a journalist and historical writer.
 As a child, the family moved to Colorado and she lived in mining camps.
 After moving to San Francisco, California, she worked at a newspaper, the Argonaut, in 1887, and subsequently, she wrote the novel Hard Pan (1900) and used the name "Hard Pan" as a pseudonym.
 Bonner also wrote short stories which were published in Collier's Weekly, Harper's Weekly, Harper's Monthly, and Lippincott's.

 Bonner died on June 18, 1930, in New York City.